-The power LED indicator requires no configuration and will display the dual power status on the Console Manager device.
+The power LED indicator requires no configuration and will display the dual power status on any Operations Manager device with a dual power supply.

-If a dual PSU device has power connected to one PSU (power supply unit), the LED power status indicator is colored amber indicating that the unit has no
+If a dual PSU device has power connected to one PSU (power supply unit), the LED power status indicator is colored amber indicating that the unit has no redundancy in the event of a power failure.